gtkhash/gtkhash/README.md

-GtkHash will attempt to select the best available implementation of each hash function based on its performance, but this can differ wildly between versions and CPU architectures.
+GtkHash will attempt to select the best available implementation of each hash function based on its performance, but this can differ wildly between library versions and CPU architectures.

 See `./configure --help` for a full list of options.
 Dependencies are not detected implicitly or "automagically".

-At minimum, it's recommended to use: --enable-gcrypt --enable-blake2
+To enable SHA3, use `--enable-gcrypt` or `--enable-nettle` To enable BLAKE2, use `--enable-blake2` or `--enable-libcrypto`

 File Manager Extensions
 -----------------------